How It Operates

-Children become involved in all aspects of gardening in an environmentally sustainable garden, and cooking and then enjoying a delicious, seasonal meal they have produced themselves.
+In both programmes, children become involved in all aspects of gardening in an environmentally sustainable garden, cooking and then enjoying a delicious, seasonal meal they have produced themselves.
 The curriculum-integrated programme provides real-world learning opportunities for children outside the traditional classroom environment and is supported by comprehensive online curriculum resources.

 Garden to Table also has wider community benefits when the children bring home what they have learned about growing, harvesting, preparing and cooking good food.
 Children develop increased self-esteem, pride in their achievements and pride in the environment, and behaviour improves in some children.